Neural non-canonical Hamiltonian dynamics for long-time simulations: Non-canonical Hamiltonian dynamics

 The non-canonical model \eqref{eq:structNeuralNet}, consists of two separate MLPs, the symplectic potential $\vartheta_\Theta$ and the Hamiltonian $H_\Theta$, both of 2 hidden layers of size 30.
 For all networks, two trainings are performed using the Adam optimizer and batches of size 500.
 The first training uses a learning rate $\mathrm{lr} = 10^{-2}$ for 50 epochs, and the second $\mathrm{lr} = 10^{-3}$ for 150 epochs.
 The dataset and the MLP architecture will be detailed in the next sections.

 Figure~\ref{fig:architecturesSolutionsLotkaVolterra} displays a highly accurate numerical solution of each model, computed using the \texttt{solve\_ivp} routine of SciPy with parameters \texttt{rtol=1e-10} and \texttt{atol=1e-12}.
 The same solutions are shown in phase-space in Figure~\ref{fig:architecturesLotkaVolterra} (left).
 Instead of yielding a closed (periodic) orbit, the baseline model diverges over time, making it unsuitable for long-time simulation.
-While the canonical model generates a closed orbit, it is also visible that it cannot accurately recreate the non-canonical vector-field.
+While the canonical model generates a closed orbit, it is also visible that it cannot accurately recreate the non-canonical vector-field\review{, demonstrating that the symplectic potential is just as important as the Hamiltonian}.
 Despite the short training and the small size of the networks, the non-canonical model recovers accurate dynamics.

 On the right-hand graphs, it appears that on the trajectory of this model, the (reference) Hamiltonian is preserved up to $\sim$2\%, while the baseline without structure diverges.
 This is computed by evaluating the Hamiltonian function~\eqref{eq:LotkaVolterraLagrangian} at every time for each model's trajectory.
 We do not compare the learnt Hamiltonian functions with the reference one, though each geometric neural model preserves its own Hamiltonian.